 Camping with kids is a time-honored family tradition.
 Our guide to camping with kids will help you prepare for your first family camping adventure.
-From how to book, what to eat, and to what to pack.
+From how to book, what to eat, and what to pack.

 Camping is a time-honored tradition that many families use to create those lasting memories that we cherish.
 When you’re camping with kids you’re creating experiences that they will share with their kids on and on down the line.